brianshumate/katacoda-scenarios/vault-telemetry-splunk/02-initialize-and-unseal-vault.md

 For this example, you can use just one key share to speed up the manual unseal process.

-> **NOTE**:You might have noticed that when this step began, a `VAULT_ADDR` environment variable was exported to a URL that represents the Vault docker container.
+> **NOTE**: You might have noticed that when this step began, a `VAULT_ADDR` environment variable was exported to a URL that represents the Vault docker container.
 This is done to ensure your commands address the correct server.

 Proceed to initializing Vault with 1 key share and a key threshold of 1.